shailesh1729/tisp/book/convex_sets/convex_functions.md

 Also, $f$ satisfies {eq}`eq-convexity-inequality`.
 Hence, $f$ is convex.
 ```

-Jensen's inequality is quite powerful in proving
+Jensen's inequality is essential in proving
-a number of traditional inequalities.
+a number of famous inequalities.

 ```{prf:example}  Logarithm and Jensen's inequality
 :label: res-cvxf-log-jensen